spencerjbeckwith/super/supercontroller/README.md

-# supercontrol
+# supercontroller

-supercontrol is a user-input engine for browser-based games or other applications.
+supercontroller is a user-input engine for browser-based games or other applications.
 Plug and play!

 ## Capabilities